 Add the remaining flour, combining on low speed at first, and then increase the speed to medium and beat well.
 Change to the dough hook attachment of the mixer and beat on medium speed until the dough pulls away from the bowl and becomes smooth, approximately 3 to 4 minutes.

 On a well-floured surface, roll out dough to 3/8-inch thick.
 Cut out dough using a 2 1/2-inch doughnut cutter.
 Set on a floured baking sheet, cover lightly with flour sack towel and let rise for 30 minutes.

 Transfer to a cooling rack placed in baking pan.
-Allow to cool for 15 to 20 minutes prior to glazing, if desired.
+Allow cooling for 15 to 20 minutes prior to glazing, if desired.

 Dip doughnut into glaze, place on a cooling rack, glaze side up and let sit about 10 minutes.